top of page

 Collective Wisdom: More Than Logistics.
 It’s Emotional Infrastructure

-I went into organising the Summit determined to make every piece run smoothly, and for a while, I tried to do it all myself.
+I went into organizing the Summit determined to make every piece run smoothly.
+For a while, I tried to do it all myself.
 But the reality set in fast: doing it solo is unsustainable.
 It is definitely a shortcut to burnout.
-Every small win, a kitchen mishap fixed at the last minute, a tech issue solved just in time, was possible because I had good people I could lean on.
+Every small win—a kitchen mishap fixed at the last minute, a tech issue solved just in time—was possible because I had good people I could lean on.

 Conscious Parenting Isn’t Perfection.
 It’s Realignment in Chaos